 Where to Stay in Banff

-Luxury – We cannot mention hotels in Banff National Park without presenting the iconic Fairmont Banff Springs.
+Luxury – We cannot mention hotels in Banff National Park without presenting the iconic Fairmont Banff Springs Hotel.
 This is a once-in-a-lifetime type of stay that is totally worth the experience.
 This stunning and historic hotel is full of shops, a world-class spa, and amazing restaurants that offer breathtaking views of notable peaks.
 The Bow Falls are also right on site.

 Mid-Range – As the Fairmont can run many hundreds of dollars a night, a more budget-friendly option is the Canalta Lodge.
 Recently renovated, we really enjoyed our stay amid its eclectic design.
 With a hot tub, free breakfast, and underground parking, this property has been recognized as the best value in Banff.